 Cybersecurity is the set of security measures taken to prevent, mitigate and recover from damage caused by a failure, outage, or misuse of an information system, computer, or online asset.

-Cybersecurity definitions: various views on the essence of cybersecurity
+Cybersecurity definitions: various views on what cybersecurity is and means

 Below are some “official definitions” of cybersecurity.